Television in Spain: Game shows

+On the other hand, Antena 3's Tu cara me suena is the most popular Spanish TV game show worldwide, with over 45 adaptations in different countries under the Your Face Sounds Familiar franchise.

+Since the 2020s, some broadcasters have focused on international adaptations rather than original productions, such as Antena 3's Mask Singer and La 1's The Floor.

+Reality shows

+Gran Hermano, the Spanish adaptation of Big Brother was first broadcast in 2000 and quickly became one of the most popular TV shows in the country.
+It is one of the international adaptations with the most seasons, with more than 30.
+Telecinco, one of the main three generalist channels, is also widely known as a reality show channel.
+In addition to Gran Hermano, the channel also broadcasts the Spanish versions of Survivor (Supervivientes, 2000–present) and Temptation Island (La Isla de las Tentaciones, 2020–present).

+Talent shows

+Operación Triunfo, the very first edition of Star Academy, was first broadcast in Spain in 2001.
+It is one of the most important talent shows in the country.
+Its many seasons have been broadcast on La 1, Telecinco and Amazon Prime Video.

+There has also been several adaptations of international talent shows, such as La Voz (2012–present), based on Dutch format The Voice; Factor X (2007-2008, 2018, 2024), an adaptation of British format The X Factor; Fama, ¡a bailar! based on the Chilean format Fama, or Got Talent España (2016–present).

 Fiction

 During the more than three decades of TVE's monopoly over TV broadcasting, TVE delivered a diverse fiction offer, both in terms of dramas and comedies as well as different production standards, although there was no special interest in an extended run of their series, and many of them simply often fit a prototypical one season & 13 episode profile.
 TVE also imported fiction series from the United States.

 During the 1960s and 1970s, the scope of domestic fiction focused on theatrical and literary adaptations as well as region-themed fiction; in the particular case of comedy, productions underpinned the sense of costumbrismo and everyday life.
+Verano azul (1981-1982), broadcast on La 1 (then one of two television channels in Spain), is the most-watched television series in the country's history, with up to 20 million viewers.

-By the early 1990s, in the context of the entry of the private channels, domestically-produced comedy fiction series seized on the prime time slot, until then a dominion of game shows, foreign series and domestic dramas.
+By the early 1990s, in the context of the entry of the private channels, domestically produced comedy fiction series seized on the prime time slot, until then a dominion of game shows, foreign series and domestic dramas.
 A tendency to lengthen the duration of the episodes of comedy series manifested in this transitional period.